entelecheia/eKoNLPy/README.md

 score = lm.get_score(tokens)
 ```

+## Changelog

+See the [CHANGELOG] for more information.

+## Contributing

+Contributions are welcome!
+Please see the [contributing guidelines] for more information.

 ## License

 eKoNLPy is an open-source software library for Korean Natural Language Processing (NLP), specifically designed for economic analysis.
-The library is released under the [MIT License](LICENSE), allowing developers and researchers to use, modify, and distribute the software as they see fit.
+The library is released under the [MIT License][license-url], allowing developers and researchers to use, modify, and distribute the software as they see fit.

 ## Citation